Gastric culture is a test to check a child's stomach contents for the bacteria that cause tuberculosis (TB).

 Your child will need to fast for 8 to 10 hours before the test.
 This means your child cannot eat and drink anything during that time.

 The sample is collected in the morning.
-For this reason, your child will likely be admitted to the hospital the night before the test.
+For this reason, your child may be admitted to the hospital the night before the test.
 The tube can then be placed in the evening, and the test done first thing in the morning.

 How you prepare your child for this test depends on your child's age, past experience, and level of trust.
 Follow your provider's instructions on how to prepare your child.